 The structure of graduate study is designed to cater for scholarly interests that range from the general to the highly specialised.
 The best possible resources and facilities are available to students of ancient, medieval and early modern studies and academic supervision for higher degree students in the program can be provided by a number of Schools, including Historical and Philosophical Studies, Culture and Communication and Language and Linguistics.

-This page includes information about the interdisciplinary graduate and postgraduate coursework programs offered by the Faculty of Arts.
+This web page includes information about the interdisciplinary graduate coursework programs offered by the Faculty of Arts.
 You should consult with members of staff in the relevant Schools, especially if you are interested in the Graduate Diploma, the MA or the PhD.

 A Graduate Certificate allows you to complete a comprehensive six-month course of study, choosing from more than 25 discipline areas.
 It is particularly useful if you are returning to tertiary study after time away from an academic environment.